Published by Brisbane Wedding Photographer Ben Clark

 So after we’ve done our room shots and the guests are being seated it’s game on for the reception, so again zero down time.
 It’s go go go without a break, the last break we had was just before meeting the boys at the ceremony, and that wasn’t really a break, more of a slow down.

-So the reception has started and you’re feeling excited for what the evening will bring, I’ll be there capturing all of those moments, this is why we ask for a meal, the reception timeline just doesn’t allow us to leave and have dinner.
+So the wedding reception has started and you’re feeling excited for what the evening will bring, I’ll be there capturing all of those moments, this is why we ask for a meal, the reception timeline just doesn’t allow us to leave and have dinner.

 Ideally if asked by your venue coordinator when your photographer would like their meal the perfect time is when you are having yours, then we can down tools without worrying that the speeches are about to start.